cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 While Cloudify's CLI provides [very limited support for deploying an application](LOCAL_WORKFLOWS_LINK!) by itself, you'll have to bootstrap a Cloudify Manager to be able to fully utilize Cloudify to deploy your application.

-A Cloudify Manager comprises of Cloudify's code and [several underlying open-source tools](overview-components.html) all integrated to create a dynamic environment, which will support the different operational flows you might be interested in when deploying your application.
+A Cloudify Manager comprises Cloudify's code and [several underlying open-source tools](overview-components.html), which have been integrated to create a dynamic environment, and will support the different operational flows that you might be interested in when deploying your application.

 Using different Cloudify plugins, the bootstrap process will create the infrastructure (servers, networks, security groups and rules, etc..) required for Cloudify's Manager to run in that environment.